WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

  - Creating prototype chains
  - Synthesizing and attaching methods (including getters and setters) to prototypes

+Furthermore, the design goals are to be:

+ - Polyfillable by generated JS glue using the underlying `DescriptorOptions` JS API, i.e. to not introduce any new expressivity.

-We define a new custom section to be specified as part of the JS embedding.
+We define such an API in the form of a new custom section to be specified as part of the JS embedding.
 This custom section will be used in the constructor of `WebAssembly.Instance` to populate the imports with additional `DescriptorOptions` before core instantiation and to populate the prototypes using exported functions after core instantiation.